jkocherhans/alto/README.rst

 At some point, Alto may become a `Light Table`_ plugin.

-Alto is PRE-ALPHA software.
-It probably won't work with your project.
-There is no support.
-Unless you're ready to work on it, you should hold off for a few releases.
+Alto is ALPHA software.
+It may or may not work with your project.
+Bug reports without patches are unlikely to be fixed for now, so unless you're ready to work on it, you should hold off for a few releases.

 .. _`Light Table`: http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/